Wedding Planner Salary: A Day in the Life, Skills, Education, & Career Guide - Cheese Wedding Cake Shop

 The rewarding feeling of being an essential part of someone's special day cannot be measured in pounds.

-Yes, the salary is decent, and there are opportunities for growth – but what truly matters is knowing that I've helped make dreams come true.
+Yes, the salary is decent, and there are growth opportunities – but what truly matters is knowing that I've helped make dreams come true.

 That's invaluable to me.